 10 Reasons to Visit Grand Hotel on Mackinac Island, MI

 A Guide to Dining at Grand Hotel on Mackinac Island, MI

-See our video below on how we prepared for dinner at the Grand, and see below for a list of where to shop our looks, if you so desire.
+See our video below on how we prepared for dinner at the Grand, and see below for a list of where to shop our looks if you so desire.
 Did I mention my dress was only $34?
-Looking fabulous doesn’t have to break the bank!
+Looking and feeling fabulous doesn’t have to break the bank!

 Have you ever stayed at Grand Hotel?
 If so, feel free to share your memories in the comments below.
 I’ve learned that anyone who stays here has wonderful memories to share!

 See More by Annie Fairfax

 Amusement Parks | Castles | Festivals | Fine Dining | Gardens | Golf Courses | Hotels & Resorts | Museums | Spas | Style | Temples & Shrines | UNESCO World Heritage Sites |